File of accounts, inquiries, payment history, and negative items used in lending and scoring decisions.

 It matters for self-defense too.
 A borrower who never looks at the report may miss a reporting error, an Unauthorized Inquiry, a Mixed Credit File, or Collection Account damage until it has already affected new borrowing or created stress.

-The report is also where individual Tradeline entries, Hard Inquiry records, late payments, collection activity, and suspicious items such as an Unauthorized Account become visible in one place.
+The report is also where individual Tradeline entries, Account Status labels, Credit Inquiry records, Personal Information, Employment Information, late payments, collection activity, Closed Account history, and suspicious items such as an Unauthorized Account become visible in one place.

 A borrower applies for a new card and is denied.
 The lender’s notice points the borrower toward a bureau file.
 When the borrower checks the report, it shows a high-balance card, a recent hard inquiry, and an old collection entry that still needs attention.
 The report does not make the decision by itself, but it explains much of the lender’s concern.